 - User accounts

-- Public channels and the text messages posted in them, with formatting
+- Public and private channels and the text messages posted in them, with formatting

 - Channel topic and purpose